johnmcfarlane/papers/c++/error-handling.md

 or unsafe program behaviour in safety-critical applications.
 Fuzzers can help to test whether the program fails to reject erroneous input.

-#### Test User Contract

-During development, the program — or portions of it — may be built for testing purposes.

-The program should be instrumented to test for as many violations of C++ API Contracts as possible.
-The program may be built to test the End User Contract — as is the case for unit tests.
-As many violations as is practical should be checked.

-Where instrumentation leads to trapping of a contract violation, this should be treated the same way that user errors are treated in the End User Contract above, e.g. by terminating with a helpful diagnostic and non-zero exit status.

-***Important:*** this changes the status of violations described elsewhere from bugs to errors.
-It is important to understand that what may be considered a bug outside of testing (e.g. signed integer overflow or performing binary search on an unsorted sequence) is here instead an error.
-Bugs written by the program developer which are trapped during testing are *not* a violation of the Test User Contract.

-* agreement: documentation of dynamic analysis tools and/or sanitizers
-* provider:
-  * analysis tool providers whose tools flag violations — especially of the ISO C++ Standard and Toolchain Contract, or
-  * C++ API Contract providers who are encouraged to assert that their APIs are used correctly.
-* user: an engineer who may be some combination of
-  * the program developer testing a C++ API Contract using unit tests,
-  * the test engineer testing the End User Contract, or
-  * the dev-ops engineer testing either of the above as part of a CI pipeline
-* violation by user:
-  * If a C++ API Contract violation could reasonably be identified (e.g. through an assertion) but is not, then the program developer failed to use the tool effectively.

-Examples of contract trapping techniques that are commonly employed are

-* API contract violation tests (e.g. assertions, pre-conditions and post-conditions),
-* API contract fulfilment tests (e.g. unit tests), and
-* ISO C++ Standard contracts (e.g. by enabling sanitizers and flags such as `_GLIBCXX_DEBUG` and `_ITERATOR_DEBUG_LEVEL`).

 #### ISO C++ Standard

 A typical language specification for a C++ program is a revision of